neil-coffey/github-pages/_posts/2023-02-18-MATLAB_Testing1.md

 This has been a wild 2 weeks compared to what I was doing previously.
 Serialization was done, so I was tasked with beginning on the Tripoli GitHub.
 Since this is a Test-Driven-Development course, I was tasked with working on testing.

+The Test Driven Development flow can be seen at http://www.agiledata.org/essays/tdd.html .
+You add a test, run the test.
+If it passes, add a test.
+If it fails, make a small change, then run the test.
+If it passes, add a test.
+If it fails, make a little change.

 After reading some source materials on Test Driven Development, I have been tasked with Unit testing (as opposed to component or integration testing) using Junit in IntelliJ Idea.

 For right now, I am looking primarily at the MatLabTest.java file, where there are already tests for all of the MATLAB re-implementations for Tripoli.
 Although there are already tests, most of them test between 1 and a handful of cases, not including any edge cases.
 Dr. Bowring wants me to make these tests more robust.